rlmenge/CBL-Mariner-Linux-Kernel/README.md

 # CBL-Mariner-Linux-Kernel Documentation

-Welcome to the documentation branch of the **CBL-Mariner-Linux-Kernel** repository!
-This branch is dedicated to providing all the necessary documentation for understanding and utilizing the customized Linux kernel provided by Microsoft for AzureLinux (previously CBL-Mariner).
+Welcome to the documentation branch of the CBL-Mariner-Linux-Kernel repository!
+This branch is dedicated to providing comprehensive resources for understanding and working with the customized Linux kernel developed by Microsoft for AzureLinux (formerly known as CBL-Mariner).

+AzureLinux is a lightweight and secure Linux distribution designed by Microsoft for cloud and edge computing.

+To learn more about how this kernel powers AzureLinux, visit the [AzureLinux](https://github.com/microsoft/azurelinux/) repository.

 ## Important Note on Tag Usage